espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Blackaxe.md

 * * *

 **Effect** You sense the world around _Blackaxe_ as though you were in its location and can use any of your innate spells through the link as if it were the source of the spell.
-If another creature is wielding Blackaxe, it must succeed at a DC 50 will or be [[Slowed|Slowed 2]] until it relinquishes the weapon.
+If another creature is wielding Blackaxe, it must succeed at a DC 50 will or be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed|Slowed 2]] until it relinquishes the weapon.

 * * *